bourumir-wyngs/rs-opw-kinematics/README.md

 compliant yet parameters are not extracted correctly, please submit a bug report, providing URDF file and expected values.
 In general, always test in simulator before feeding the output of any software to the physical robot.

-# Disabling YAML and URDF readers
+# Disabling filesystem

 For security and performance, some users prefer smaller libraries with less dependencies.
-If YAML and URDF readers are not in use, the filesystem access can be completely disabled in your Cargo.toml, importing the library like:
+If YAML and URDF readers are not in use and meshes for collision detection are obtained from somewhere else ( or collision detection is not used), the filesystem access can be completely disabled in your Cargo.toml, importing the library like:

 rs-opw-kinematics = { version = ">=1.6.0, <2.0.0", default-features = false }

-In this case, import of URDF and YAML files will be unaccessible, and used dependencies will be limited to the single _nalgebra_ crate.
+In this case, import of URDF and YAML files will be unaccessible, visualization and collision detection will not work either, and used dependencies will be limited to the single _nalgebra_ crate.

 # Testing